SpinalHDL/NaxRiscv/README.md

 - Load to use latency of 3 cycles via the speculative cache hit predictor
 - Pipeline visualisation via verilator simulation and Konata (gem5 file format)

+To test the project, see the "Running Verilator simulation" section

 # Performance / Area

 A few things to keep in mind :